Starting Your Own Firm

 It has been estimated that as many as 20% of reviews are fake.
 Just as the prostitutes are only there because there are customers, the temptation to post false positive reviews comes in part from the need to combat the false negative reviews.
 Picture the boxer who scrupulously avoids hitting below the belt while his opponent pummels him in the groin.
 His adherence to the rules is the right thing to do, but you can imagine the frustration.
 (I’m just full of analogies today.)

-On the other hand, when a company posts a fake negative reviews about their competition, the “reviewer” is creating an entirely fictional negative experience with the business, and there is no reason to believe that any customer actually had that negative experience.
+On the other hand, when a company posts a fake negative review about their competition, the “reviewer” is creating an entirely fictional negative experience with the business, and there is no reason to believe that any customer actually had that negative experience.
+Using our steakhouse example, if the false negative review says, “my steak was cold and was mostly gristle”, that may never have occurred and unlike the false positive review, would be totally misleading.

 If a government agency is going to spend our tax dollars trying to protect the sanctity of Yelp reviews, I hope that at least equal time will be spent addressing all the false negative reviews.